-Figures 6(a-b) depict the variations in the flow velocity magnitude at different time instants both vertically above the methane burner, and horizontally along the centre of the compartment.
-Figure 6(a) depicts that, after 5seconds of fire eruption, just above the methane burner, the flow velocity increases significantly, whereas the flow is stationary at the ceiling due to no-slip boundary condition.
-Furthermore, after 360seconds of fire eruption, the flow velocity has decreased considerably.
-Hence, the initial stages of fire eruption shows remarkably different trends compared to its later stages.
+Figure 8 depicts the variations in the flow velocity magnitude at different time instants both vertically above the methane burner, and horizontally along the centre of the compartment.
+Figure 8(a) depicts that, after 8seconds of fire eruption, just above the methane burner, the flow velocity increases significantly, whereas the flow is stationary at the ceiling due to no-slip boundary condition.
+Furthermore, after 360seconds of fire eruption, the flow velocity just above the methane burner is considerably higher.
+The flow than slows down until it reaches a certain height from where onwards, it starts spreading, and hence the flow velocity increases.